Keyfactor/paloalto-firewall-orchestrator/docsource/content.md

+## Overview

+The Palo Alto Orchestrator Extension is an integration that can replace and inventory certificates on either a Panoroama instance or Firewall Instance, depending on the configuration.
+The certificate store types that can be managed in the current version are:

+* PaloAlto - See Test Cases For Specific Use Cases that are supported.

+## Requirements

 ## Release 2.2 Update on Entry Params
 **Important Note** Entry params are no longer used.
 This version of the extension will only update certs on existing bindings and not add a cert to a new binding location.
 This was done to simplify the process since there are so many binding locations and reference issues.